JJ/perl6em/txt/2-scripts.md

     my $not-greek = 38
     my $δ = so $not-greek

-A good convention for separing words is also a good idea.
+A good convention for separating words is also a good idea.
 Perl 6 allows to use the dash, as above.
 You can also use `CamelCaps` but the one above is much more readable, and since it is possible, you should use it.